utaresearch/claimbuster-spotter/README.md

 ### Fetch word2vec and spaCy models

-Because word2vec and spaCy binaries, which are required for pre-processing, are inconvenient/impossible to track with Git, they must be downloaded at time of use.
+Because word2vec binaries and BERT pre-trained files are inconvenient/impossible to track with Git, they must be downloaded at time of use.
 There is a convenient pre-written script for this purpose.

 ```bash
 chmod +x ./dependencies.sh